Mike Newell (footballer)

 Michael Colin Newell (born 27 January 1965) is an English football manager and former professional footballer.

-Newell represented 13 different clubs in his career, playing a total of 530 league games and scoring 120 goals.
+As a player, he was a striker and represented 13 different clubs in his career, playing a total of 530 league games and scoring 120 goals.
 He was a member of the Blackburn Rovers team which won the Premier League in 1995, and in a game against Rosenborg in the 1995–96 season, Newell scored (what was at the time) the fastest-ever hat-trick in the UEFA Champions League, netting his three goals in a spell of only nine minutes.
 Newell also played for Crewe Alexandra, Wigan Athletic, Luton Town, Leicester City, Everton, Birmingham City, West Ham United, Bradford City, Aberdeen, Doncaster Rovers and Blackpool between the years of 1982 and 2001.
 Newell totalled £3,585,000 in transfer fees over the duration of his career.
 As a manager, he has had spells with Hartlepool United, Luton Town and Grimsby Town.

 Playing career

-Newell played for Liverpool's youth teams as a schoolboy, but was released without being offered an apprenticeship.
-He made three league appearances for Crewe Alexandra in 1983 before signing for Wigan Athletic of the Third Division in October of that year.
+Newell played for Liverpool's youth teams as a schoolboy, but was released without being offered terms.
+He made three league appearances for Crewe Alexandra in 1983 as part of a trial, before signing for Wigan Athletic of the Third Division in October of that year.
 After scoring 25 goals at this level, Newell moved up to the First Division in January 1986 when he joined Luton Town for £85,000.
-On 26 October 1986, he scored a hat-trick in a 4–1 league win over Liverpool – the defending double winners and the dominant English league side of that time.
+On 26 October 1986, he scored a hat-trick in a 4–1 league win over Liverpool – the defending double-winners and the dominant English league side of that time.

 Early in the 1987–88 season, he dropped down a division to sign for Leicester City, now managed by David Pleat - the man who had signed him for Luton two seasons earlier.

-He scored a total of 21 Second Division goals at Filbert Street, but was unable to secure promotion to the First Division and joined Everton for £1.1million in the summer of 1989.
+He scored a total of 21 Second Division goals at Filbert Street but was unable to secure promotion to the First Division and joined Everton for £1.1million in the summer of 1989.

-Newell's form at Goodison Park was unremarkable as he formed a three-man strikeforce with Graeme Sharp and Tony Cottee, and with three strikers in the first eleven there was little pressure on any of them to score 20 or 30 goals a season.
-However, the three-man strikeforce was looking like a success as they spearheaded Everton to the top of the league in late autumn of 1989 and were starting to look like serious title contenders for perhaps the first time since Howard Kendall's departure as manager in June 1987, but Everton were unable to maintain this form and dipped to sixth place in the final table.
+Newell's form at Goodison Park was unremarkable as he formed a three-man strike force with Graeme Sharp and Tony Cottee, and with three strikers in the first eleven there was little pressure on any of them to score 20 or 30 goals a season.
+However, the three-man strike force was looking like a success as they spearheaded Everton to the top of the league in late autumn of 1989 and were starting to look like serious title contenders for perhaps the first time since Howard Kendall's departure as manager in June 1987, but Everton were unable to maintain this form and dipped to sixth place in the final table.
 Newell had managed seven goals that season from 26 league appearances.
-Shortly after joining Everton he was called up to the senior England squad by Bobby Robson for a game against Poland, but he remained on the bench and was ultimately never capped at this level.
+Shortly after joining Everton he was called up to the senior England squad by Bobby Robson for a game against Poland, but he remained on the bench and was ultimately never capped at senior level.